Tyler Perry Studios: History

 On May 1, 2012, a four-alarm fire engulfed portions of the studio complex, causing the partial collapse of one building.
 Less than three months later, another fire broke out on the roof of another building on the morning of August 27, 2012.
 On November 20, 2019, it hosted the MSNBC and Washington Post 2020 Democratic Party presidential debate on the Oprah Winfrey sound stage.
 It also hosted Miss Universe 2019 on December 8.

+In October 2023, TPS signed a first look deal with Netflix to develop film and television projects.

-In June 2021, Tyler Perry and T.D.
-Jakes announced they were purchasing over 130 acres in Atlanta including a proposed expansion of Tyler Perry Studios for an entertainment district with theaters, retail shops, restaurants, and a Georgia film and TV museum.
-Perry is expecting the entertainment district to be completed in 2025.
+In June 2021, Tyler Perry and T. D. Jakes announced they were purchasing over 130 acres in southwest Atlanta including a proposed expansion of Tyler Perry Studios for a public accessible entertainment district with theaters, retail shops, restaurants, and a Georgia film and TV museum.
+Perry is expecting the entertainment district to be completed in 2028.
+In February 2024, Perry announced his $800 million expansion project which included additional soundstages is temporarily on hold due to his concerns that rapid advances in video-related artificial intelligence could reduce demand for traditional filmmaking.
+Perry wants the filmmaking industry to galvanize as one voice and lobby for legislation to regulate artificial intelligence in Hollywood.

+On December 6, 2024, Tyler Perry Studios president and general manager Steve Mensch died in a small plane crash.
+The single-engine Vans RV-12IS plane crashed and ended up upside down on a road in Homosassa, Florida.

 Studio locations

 Before moving to its first southwest Atlanta location in 2008, the studios used the former studio space at 99 Krog Street in Inman Park on the BeltLine in central Atlanta.
 Perry had purchased the land from Atlanta Stage Works in 2006 for a reported $7 million.
 The studios were later converted into the Krog Street Market.

 In 2019, Tyler Perry Studios officially moved into 330 acre of the former Fort McPherson complex in southwest Atlanta.
 The studio has 50,000 sqft of the site dedicated to standing permanent sets, including a replica of a luxury hotel lobby, a White House replica, a 16,000 sqft mansion, a mock cheap hotel, a trailer park set, and a real 1950s-style diner that was relocated from a town 100 miles away.
-It has a residential neighborhood cul-de-sac with 12 homes, many of them with actual functioning interiors...furnished and decorated, not simply "facades."
+It has a residential neighborhood cul-de-sac with 12 homes, many of them with actual functioning interiors, furnished and decorated, not simply "facades."
 It also hosts 12 soundstages named after highly accomplished African-Americans in the entertainment industry.